wagdav/training/content/posts/2018-11-08-Evening-run.md

----
-title: Evening run
+:page/title Evening run
-time: 30m
+:page/time 30m
-distance: 5
+:page/distance 5
-tags: run
+:page/tags run
----
+:page/body

 To the football fields and back on Avenue d'Echallens.
 Exercises in the park.